backdrop-contrib/content_moderation/README.md

 notifications about moderation states, the "Check permissions" tab can help you determine what permissions are missing.
 Visit:

-    Admin > Configuration > Workbench > Workbench Moderation > Check Permissions
+    Admin > Configuration > Content Moderation > Content Moderation > Check Permissions

-Select a Backdrop role, an intended moderation task, and the relevant node types, and Workbench Moderation will give you a report of possible missing permissions.
+Select a Backdrop role, an intended moderation task, and the relevant node types, and Content Moderation will give you a report of possible missing permissions.
 Permissions configuration depends heavily on your configuration, so the report may flag permissions as missing even when a particular role has enough access to perform a particular moderation task.